Colt Industries — West Hartford, Connecticut

 With Reagan’s signature, and the letter’s reference to banning “semi-automatic assault guns, such as the AK-47,” the former president finally confirmed his stance on guns like the Norinco used at Stockton: he wanted them banned.

 * * *

 Clinton’s assault weapons ban was essentially the same as Connecticut’s: a name-ban of 19 rifles (including the AK-47 and Colt’s AR-15, but not the Sporter) on top of a features-ban.
 There was one major difference from Connecticut: it would also outlaw any ammunition magazine holding more than ten rounds, and not just the ones the manufacturer included standard.
-The bill had been put together by a freshman senator from California, who reminded the chamber about her state’s tragic history: the McDonald’s shooting, Stockton, and the office building in San Francisco.
-She shared a lesson California was learning the hard way: that “local and state initiatives are meaningless, because gun buyers can simply cross state lines and purchase their weapons of choice.”
+The bill had been put together by a freshman senator from California, who reminded the chamber about her state’s tragic history: the McDonald’s shooting, then Stockton, and most recently, a massacre at an office building in San Francisco, the same that the former-presidents had invoked.
+She shared a lesson California was learning the hard way: that, “Local and state initiatives are meaningless, because gun buyers can simply cross state lines and purchase their weapons of choice.”

 In another session on the federal ban, Suzanna Gratia made an appearance.
 She told her story from Luby’s — by now, well-polished — before urging the representatives to reject the new ban.
 “I hear all this talk about how many bullets can go in a clip,” she said: “I’ve been there.
 I can tell you, it doesn’t matter.
 It takes one second to switch out a clip.
 You can have one bullet, or a hundred bullets.
 It doesn’t matter, guys.
 He goes—” and Suzanna then demonstrated the motion, ejecting the magazine from her pantomime-pistol, and with the other hand, almost immediately, inserting another — “that’s not enough time to rush a man, I promise you.”
 She knew.
 She saw her father die trying.